ybjeon01/my-operating-system-programming-skills/README.md

     * [result image](Ch5/summary/assets/result.PNG)

-    1. Bootloader
+    1. 00.Bootloader/Bootloader.asm

-        * have stack so it can call functions
+        * has stack so it can call functions
-        * have print function in cdecl convention
+        * has print function in cdecl convention
-        * read OS from floppy disk, load at 0x10000 and execute it
+        * reads OS from floppy disk, load at 0x10000 and execute it
+        * has preprocessor directives so Bootloader can copy OS from 1.44 or 2.88 floppy disk

+    2. 00.Bootloader/Makefile

+        * accept Floppy option from root Makefile and pass it to assembly compiler

-    2. Virtual OS
+    2. 01.Kernel32/VirtualOS.bin

         * a simple OS to check if bootloader load OS successfully
         * print numbers 1024 times to the screen.
 1024 is size of sectors that this OS takes

+    3. 01.Kernel32/Makefile

+        * compile VirtualOS.asm to a binary file

+    4. Makefile in root directory

+        * concatenate Bootloader.bin and VirtualOS.bin
+        * add option Floppy so you can test the image file with real computer

+            1. Floppy=144 means the created image is for 1.44MB floppy disk
+            2. Floppy=288 means the created image is for 2.88MB floppy disk (default)

 * Ch06
+    * describe how to switch from real mode to protected mode
+    * describe segment descriptor and GDT(global descriptor table) which is required before switching
+    * describe some of features that CR0 controls: cache and FPU

     * summaries